polterguy/hyper-core/README.md

 /hyper-core/mysql/todo/items/select?[columns]=description,id&[order-by]=description&[order-dir]=desc
 ```

-The above will return the first 10 records, but only the name and email columns, and sort your results descending by
+The above will return the first 10 records, but only the `description` and `email` columns, and sort your results descending by
-their `name`column's value.
+their `description` column's value.
 All additional parameters becomes a part of the where clause to your SQL, and must all
 contain two components, separated by `:`.
 Below are the explanation for these components.

 * __operand__ - Operand to use for your clause.
-Can be `like`, `equal`, `not-equal`, `less-than`, `more-than`, `less-than-equal`, `more-than-equal`.
+Can be `like`, `equal`, `not-equal`, `less-than`, `more-than`, `less-than-equal`, or `more-than-equal`.
 * __value__ - Value to compare against.

-If you'd like to retrieve only items which have a `name` containing the string `%hansen%` for instance,
+If you'd like to retrieve only items which have a `description` containing the string `%groceries%` for instance,
 you could accomplish that with the following URL.

 ```
-/hyper-core/mysql/camphora/customers/select?name=like:%hansen%
+/hyper-core/mysql/todo/items/select?description=like:%groceries%
 ```

 **Important** - Remember to URL encode your URL!